yanivweiss/PassportcardHW/README.md

 This figure compares the performance of different models across multiple metrics, normalized to show relative performance.
 XGBoost outperforms other models across all metrics, with particularly strong advantages in RMSE and R² metrics.

-When analyzing why tree-based models outperformed linear models:
+From our analysis of why tree-based models outperformed linear models:
 - Linear models struggled with the non-linear relationships between features and the target
 - XGBoost captured complex interactions that weren't explicitly encoded as features
 - The hierarchical splitting in tree-based models naturally handled the distinct subgroups in the data